Articles , Glossary

 Checkbox

 Checkbox is a graphical UI element that marks a particular piece of content, usually setting the choice for the binary options.
 It is one more element setting the bridge with the real world as it looks similar to the process of filling in tests, questionnaires, and other stuff of this kind when you have to put a tick or color the box to mark the option.
-Checkboxes and switches can be found in any type of user interfaces, especially in the sections of the user, screen or page settings.
-Also, checkboxes present a common part of navigation in apps and websites with the functionality of task managers, to-do lists, time trackers and the like.
+Checkboxes and switches can be found in any type of user interface, especially in sections for user, screen, or page settings.
+Also, checkboxes present a common part of navigation in apps and websites with the functionality of task managers, to-do lists, time trackers, and the like.

 the-todolist-app-tubik-studio